-- fresh thyme
+- 1-2 sprigs fresh thyme

-- 1/2 cup freshly grated Parmesan 50 grams
+- ½ cup freshly grated Parmesan 50 grams

-- 1 egg
+- 1 large egg

-- In a medium bowl whisk together flour and salt, add water, egg and butter, combine with a fork until dough starts to come together, then move to a lightly floured flat surface and knead until soft and smooth (add a little flour if too sticky), wrap in plastic and refrigerate for 30-60 minutes.
+- In a medium bowl whisk together the flour and salt, add the water, egg and butter, combine with a fork until dough starts to come together, then move to a lightly floured flat surface and knead until soft and smooth (add a little flour if too sticky), wrap in plastic and refrigerate for 30-60 minutes.

 - While the dough is in the fridge, prepare filling.

-- Pre-heat oven to 350° (180° celsius).
-Lightly grease a 10 x 4 inch loaf pan (26 x 11 centimeter)
+- Pre-heat oven to 350F (180C).
+Lightly grease or spray a 9-10 inch loaf pan (23-25cm)

-- Pour half the cheese mixture on top of dough, spread half the brocolli and half the carrots, repeat with the other half of ingredients.
+- Pour half the cheese mixture on top of dough, spread half the cauliflower and half the carrots, repeat with the remaining ingredients.
 Top with a sprinkle of oregano and a sprig or 2 of thyme.